za-namow/AC-X-FSG-Aerospace-2023/README.md

 - DS3231
 - LoRa

-and the file "final.cpp" is intended to be a file from Arduino
+and the file "final.cpp" is intended to be a file from Arduino (.ino)